 Do you want to experiment with low carb veggie noodles?
 Need help slicing your vegetables extra thin for salads, stir fry, pickling or slaws?
-With the right attachments, your KitchenAid mixer can help you get the perfect cut on your vegetables every time.
-Our guide can help you learn more about how to use a spiralizer and other slicing attachments so you can make delicious, healthy meals more easily.
+With the right attachments, your KitchenAid® stand mixer can help you get a variety of cuts for whatever recipes you dream up, like spiralizing those zucchini noodles for your next pasta dish or slicing vegetables extra thin for salads, stir fry and slaws.
+This guide can help you learn how to use a spiralizer and other slicing attachments from KitchenAid brand for unlimited possibilities to experiment and create.

 - Summer squash

 How to Use a Spiralizer: Step-by-Step Instructions

 With a few simple tips and this guide, you are minutes away from spiralizing zucchini, coring apples and more with a variety of spiralizer attachments from KitchenAid brand.
 Experiment with your fruits and veggies and discover new possibilities with the:

 Get the most out of your favorite fruits and veggies by using the right-sized blade for the perfect cut.
 KitchenAid brand offers a wide selection of stand mixer attachments, including 5-blade, 7-blade and thin blade sets.
 Depending on your preference, possible blades to use are:

 creates a 2 mm x 3 mm strand, similar to angel hair noodles.